Azure/azure-sdk-for-net/sdk/extensions/wcf/Microsoft.WCF.Azure.StorageQueues/README.md

 ## Key concepts

 The goal of this project is to enable migrating existing WCF clients to .NET that are currently using MSMQ and wish to deploy their service to Azure, replacing MSMQ with Azure Queue Storage.

+## Examples

+Get started with a sample of CoreWCF https://github.com/CoreWCF/samples

 ## Next steps